-- 2. STORM SEWER SERVICES 1.5m min.
+- 1. 2.5m min.
+BETWEEN SANITARY SEWER & WATER SERVICE CONNECTIONS AT CENTRE OF LOT.
+SPATIAL WATER SERVICE HORIZONTAL OR 0.5m VERTICAL. - 2.
+STORM SEWER SERVICES 1.5m min.
 FROM LOW SIDE LOT LINE WHERE POSSIBLE AND MIN.
 2.5m FROM WATER SERVICE, HYDRANT LATERAL, OR OTHER WATER PIPING. - 3.
 WATERMAIN VALVES, CURB STOPS, HYDRANTS & CATCHBASINS NOT TO BE LOCATED IN WALKWAYS OR DRIVEWAYS. - 4.
-ALL SERVICES TO RUN IN A STRAIGHT LINE, PERPENDICULAR TO \not{e} OF ROAD FROM MAIN TO PROPERTY LINE. - SANITARY SEWER TO BE LOCATED 1.5m TO THE LEFT (FACING PROPERTY) OF THE CENTRE OF THE LOT AND 2.5m TO THE LEFT OF THE WATER SERVICE. - 7.
+ALL SERVICES TO RUN IN A STRAIGHT LINE, PERPENDICULAR TO \not{e} OF ROAD FROM MAIN TO PROPERTY LINE.

+- 5. REAR YARD STORM SEWER CONFIGURATION TO SUIT LOT CONFIGURATION.
+SEE SECTION D.3.d. - SANITARY SEWER TO BE LOCATED 1.5m TO THE LEFT (FACING PROPERTY) OF THE CENTRE OF THE LOT AND 2.5m TO THE LEFT OF THE WATER SERVICE. - 7.
 RESTORATION OF EXISTING R.O.W.
 SHALL BE AS FOLLOWS: ASPHALT TO BE FULLY RESTORED FROM EDGE OF PAVEMENT TO EDGE OF PAVEMENT AND FULLY ENCOMPASS SERVICING. - 8.
 CURB SHALL BE RESTORED (IF APPLICABLE) INCLUDING REQUIRED CURB CUTS. - 9.
 TO BE READ IN CONJUNCTION WITH STANDARD DRAWING S5.

 TOWNSHIP OF WELLINGTON NORTH DATE REV.

-TOWNSHIP OF WELLINGTON NORTH APRIL, 2022 0
+TOWNSHIT OF WELEINGTON NORTH APRIL, 2022 0

 TYPICAL SERVICING LAYOUT FOR INFILL LOTS SINGLE/SEMI STD.
 S 3